aleeve/livet/README.md

 # Livet

 This is a live music collaboration app build with web standards and wasm.
+Still in early development...

 ## Development requirements